vbrown608/jekyll-portfolio/_blog_posts/rails-email-privacy.md

 title: Better privacy for Devise
 date: 2017-01-03T10:20:00Z
 keywords: Rails 4, Devise 3.5
+summary: Extend Devise to prevent an attacker from discovering which email addresses are registered with a Rails application.
 layout: post
 ---

-Extend Devise to prevent an attacker from discovering which email addresses are registered with a Rails application.

 ## The problem